george-shagov/fibonacci-rabbits/docs/mainpage.md

-# Documentation for A Test Porject                                      {#mainpage}
+# Documentation for Fibonacci Rabbits Project

-This is the documentation for A Test.
+This is the documentation for Fibonacci Rabbits Project.
+Author: George Shagov